prakashthreearrow/nirmitee-backend/README.md

 The list includes essential details of each appointment, making it convenient for doctors to manage their schedules.

 #Technology Stack
-Backend: Node.js with Express.js
+*Backend: Node.js with Express.js (version 20.16.0)
-Database: MongoDB (or other relational/non-relational databases as configured)
+*Database: MongoDB (or other relational/non-relational databases as configured) *Email Notifications: Nodemailer for sending email updates and reminders

 #Getting Started
 Prerequisites